I supervise doctoral students in the following areas:

 I have had the fortune to mentor a number of extraordinary post-doctoral researchers:

-- Kengo Miyazono, visiting post-doc in 2013-2015 and now Faculty at the University of Hiroshima.
+Kengo Miyazono, visiting post-doc in 2013-2015 and now Faculty at the University of Hiroshima.

-- Ema Sullivan-Bissett, project PERFECT post-doc and now Faculty at the University of Birmingham.
+Ema Sullivan-Bissett, project PERFECT post-doc and now Faculty at the University of Birmingham.

-- Anneli Jefferson, post-doc on the Costs and Benefits of Optimism project in 2015-2016 and Leverhulme Early Career Research Fellow at the University of Birmingham 2016-2019, now Faculty at the University of Cardiff.
+Anneli Jefferson, post-doc on the Costs and Benefits of Optimism project in 2015-2016 and Leverhulme Early Career Research Fellow at the University of Birmingham 2016-2019, now Faculty at the University of Cardiff.

-- Kathy Puddifoot, project PERFECT post-doc in 2015-2018 and now Faculty at the University of Durham.
+Kathy Puddifoot, project PERFECT post-doc in 2015-2018 and now Faculty at the University of Durham.

-- Andrea Polonioli, project PERFECT post-doc in 2016-2017 and now research consultant.
+Andrea Polonioli, project PERFECT post-doc in 2016-2017 and now product marketing manager and business developer.